15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 15. TAKE A WONDERFUL ELAPHITI ISLANDS PRIVATE BOAT TRIP (A highlight from Dubrovnik Old Town!)

-If you’re staying in the old town in Dubrovnik for three days or longer, I 100% recommend exploring the group of Islands just off the shore, known as the Elaphiti Islands.
-I had a fantastic experience on this scenic Island-hopping boat trip, not only do you get to see the highlights, but also a few hidden gems as well – and it’s totally private, so the tour is fully flexible and uncrowded!
+If you’re staying in the old town in Dubrovnik for three days or longer, I highly recommend exploring the popular group of Islands just off the shore, known as the Elaphiti Islands, by private boat tour, it’s by far one of my favourite days out on the water!

-You’ll be whisked away from the Old Town Harbour to scenic bays, islands and villages, that are only accessible by boat, including dreamy overwater restaurants like Bowa (see below right) and not to mention the mesmerising Blue Cave – I know it’s easy to get sucked into the Old Town and spend all of your time there, but a boat trip is well worth going on!
+This scenic Elaphiti Islands boat trip whisks you away from the Old Town Harbour to beautiful bays, authentic villages and beaches that are only accessible by small boat, including dreamy overwater restaurants like Bowa (see below right – a must) and the mesmerising Blue Cave – it’s one of the best boat excursions away from the crowds and larger packed out boat tours!

 Take a look at the full details and availability of this private Elaphiti Islands boat trip here!